MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>When the user clicks the print button at the bottom of the To-Do list page the To-Do list is sent to the printerFacade class which handles the print job.</td>
+    <td>Allows the user to print out their To-Do list.
+When the user clicks the print button at the bottom of the To-Do list page the To-Do list is sent to the printerFacade class which handles the print job.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>